Reusing data: Retrospective vs prospective studies

 Practical solution

-By contrast, Ledidi represents a practical, safe and user friendly solution that allows researchers and clinicians to work together to collect and analyse common datasets using privacy-preserving multiparty analysis.
+By contrast, Ledidi Core represents a practical, safe and user friendly solution that allows researchers and clinicians to work together to collect and analyse sensitive datasets using privacy-preserving multiparty analysis.

 This effectively allows clinicians and researchers to share insights instead of data, preserving the privacy of patients while providing insights from both retrospective and prospective data to improve health outcomes.
 This is enabled by working in a single platform that combines study design, data capture and analysis with granular access management controls.